IQSS/dataverse/doc/release-notes/9185-contact-email-updates.md

 ## New JVM/MicroProfile Settings

-dataverse.mail.support-email - allows a separate email, distinct from the :SystemEmail to be used as the reply-to address in emails from the contact form/ feedback api. dataverse.mail.cc-support-on-contact-emails - include the support email address as a CC: entry when contact/feedback emails are sent to the contacts for a collection, dataset, or datafile.
+dataverse.mail.support-email - allows a separate email, distinct from the :SystemEmail to be used as the to address in emails from the contact form/ feedback api. dataverse.mail.cc-support-on-contact-emails - include the support email address as a CC: entry when contact/feedback emails are sent to the contacts for a collection, dataset, or datafile.